 Mouse anti-Digoxigenin is useful for the chromogenic visualization of digoxigenin-labeled DNA probes hybridized to cognate DNA target sequences in an ISH procedure.
 The digoxigenin-labeled probe is detected with an unconjugated mouse anti-digoxigenin antibody, followed by a goat anti-mouse HRP polymer conjugate.
-Visualization is achieved by a colorimetric reaction with a compatible chromogen,
+Visualization is achieved by a colorimetric reaction with a compatible chromogen, facilitated by HRP.

 1. Wilkinson DG.
 In Situ Hybridization: A Practical Approach (Practical Approach Series).
 2nd Ed.
 Oxford: Oxford University Press, 1999.